Zamzo nominated for Greatmats National Coach of the Year award

 Katie Moore - Franklin High School - Franklin, Wisconsin

-Greatmats will choose between to two finalist to determine the winner based on their demonstration of service, integrity and quality and present the winner with $250 in Greatmats Gymnastics mats.
+Greatmats will choose between two finalists to determine the winner based on their demonstration of service, integrity and quality and present the winner with $250 in Greatmats Gymnastics mats.

 Greatmats is a national gymnastics flooring leader based in Milltown, Wisconsin, since 1999.
 Identified as one of the top 3,000 fastest growing companies in the USA three times since 2008, Greatmats gives back to its local community by donating 5 percent of its annual profits to local non-profit organizations.
 It also supports green initiatives through the use of solar energy at its Wisconsin headquarters and by offering a large variety of products made from recycled and renewable resources.